kihaen/project-Sender/README.md

 email-Subscribers is a large feedback-collection application, features including everything from authentication to email handling.
 This app will mass send emails to a big list of users for the purpose of collecting feedback.

-This application was built step-by-step as a part of the udemy course.
 Description

 Some features included as part of this application: